 We look after skill development in the sport, community recreation, exercise, outdoor recreation, dive, snowsport and performing arts industries.
 These industries are full of exciting and rewarding jobs that will equip you with the skills and confidence you need to enjoy a fun and fulfilling career.

 Dave Thomas is head of the outdoor education department at South Otago High School.

 The sport, recreation and performing arts industries are complex and diverse.
 There are over 31,000 businesses in these industries, employing over 100,000 people and working with over a million volunteers.
-Our industries contribute a huge amount to the New Zealand economy - nearly $9.2 billion in 2019!
+Our industries contribute a huge amount to the New Zealand economy - over $10 billion in 2020!
 By promoting active lifestyles, our industries positively impact the wellbeing of New Zealanders.

 Find out more about our industries in our regular Workforce Scan reports.